facebookresearch/fairo/droidlet/dialog/craftassist/clarification_nsp_training_templates.md

 # Clarification Templates #

-The following are templated interactions meant to show how the NSP should respond in different clarification cases
+The following are templated interactions meant to show how the NSP should respond in different clarification cases.
+These templates are used to generate tempalted training data.

 ## Basic Clarification ##